 - Idealist.com has internship and volunteer opportunities to add valuable experience to your resume when just staring out in a new field.

 - Payscale.com allows you to find out what you are worth in a certain field for an area of the country with the world’s largest salary database.

 - Indeed.com pulls together job listings from many sources to let you search by salary level, area, and position title among other things.

 - UpWork.com lists freelance positions for those that like a flexible schedule or prefer contract work.

 - Stackoverflow.com lists engineering and technology jobs for 13,000 companies.

 - USAJobs.gov is the official job site for the federal government.
 You can “learn about unique hiring paths for veterans, students and graduates, individuals with a disability, and more.”

 inc.com, fortune.com, money.com/careers

-For developing leadership and entrepreneurial skills, Inc. publishes a variety of articles ranging from startups to corporate culture.
+For developing leadership skills, Inc. publishes a variety of articles ranging from startups to corporate culture.
 Bring in one article with the Fortune 500 company news to the conversation with an future employer.
-Money’s career pages also let you catch up on the latest trends in your career.
+Money’s career pages also let you catch up on the latest trends in your field.